 By the time I reached Jockey Cap rock, the sun had worked its magic and all I wanted to do was lie down.
 I scouted the flattest slab of sedimentary possible, far away from the seaweed and the fleas, draped myself over it, and watched my eyelids slam shut.
-The soft, warm wind gently traveled up my pants legs and down my collar like a massage.But something compelled me to rise and head back after only ten minutes.
+The soft wind gently traveled up my pants legs and down my collar like a massage.Intuition compelled me to rise and head back after only ten minutes.
 I looked to the sea and got my answer–whale spouts!
-Rare on a good day, spouts are the beach goer’s treat.
+Rare on a good day, spouts are the beach goer’s delight.
 There was a pair of something large out there moving up the strand with me, blowing salt water and CO2 straight into the air every twenty seconds.
 I kept my focus on them as I walked, holding a hand up to shield my eyes until my arm shook.
 Then, an unmistakable black hump lurched into the air and slid back under the waves.

 This called for a better vantage point.
-I scurried up the grassy part of the beach and sat next to a local couple on a bench wrought from half a log.
-“Did you see the whales?” we nearly asked each other in unison, then laughed at some tourist down in the sand who thought they were orcas.
+I scurried up the grassy part of the beach and sat next to a local couple on a bench hewn from half a log.
+“Did you see the whales?” we asked each other in unison, then laughed together at some tourist down in the sand who thought they were orcas.
 Everybody around these parts knows a humpback whale when they see one.
 And, anyway, if a telltale black dorsal fin suddenly sliced the sky, there’d be a lot more running and screaming on this beach than pointing and grinning.We watched scoops of pelicans (a flock of pelicans is called a scoop; now you’re smarter than yesterday) plunge-dive into the waves like brown javelins, then bob back up like corks.
 They seemed to be congregating in thick squadrons (yeah, they’re called squadrons, too) on the surface of the water near the whales, just hanging out.
 But my binoculars told a different story: